mre/oxitrack/README.md

 - `/register?path=PATH`: Register to receive a `VISITOR_ID` for the `PATH` (e.g. `/` or `/blog/rust-vs-julia`) of the page you are visiting.
 - `/post-sleep/VISITOR_ID`: Use the visitor ID after the minimum delay `min_delay_secs` for the visit to be counted.
 - `/page-left/VISITOR_ID`: Use the visitor ID on leaving the page to record the total spent time.
-- `/`: A list of registered paths to see their call history.
+- `/`: A list of registered paths to see their visits history.
-- `/stats?path=PATH`: Statistics of the call history of a specific path.
+- `/stats?path=PATH`: Statistics of the visits history of a specific path.
-- `/api/counts`: JSON with the call count for each registered path.
+- `/api/counts`: JSON with the visits count for each registered path.
-- `/api/history?path=PATH`: JSON with the call datetimes for a specific path.
+- `/api/history?path=PATH`: JSON with the visits datetimes for a specific path.
 You can use it to make your own analysis and plots.

 ## Questions?